 Print slower!
 Get from one end to the other in nice and smooth way; there's no need to rush.
 The extra time will allow for better adhesion of the layers, resulting in a stronger, neater bridge.

 In addition, there are one or two other tricks that you can try to make printing bridges easier.
 First, if you're faced with an extreme bridge distance, try changing the orientation of the object that you’re printing.
 A difficult bridge may be impossible when the object is viewed vertically.
 However, the impossible bridge is a piece of cake if the object is rotated 90° and printed on its back.

 In some respects, printing a bridge is more likely to succeed than printing an overhang, because you have two anchor points for a bridge - one at each end.
 However, it's worth bearing in mind that this only works well as long as the bridge is perfectly level, spanning only one layer.
 If it's tilting upwards just slightly, spanning a few layers, the bridge will not complete quickly in a single layer.

 You can also make difficult bridging situations easier by slightly altering the shape of the bridge.
 A flat bottomed bridge enforces the 90° angle that is so difficult to print.
 By altering that angle slightly, say with a slight arch, you reduce the difficultly of the print angle.
 A straight 90° angle suddenly becomes a much more forgiving 60° to 70° angle due to the added arch.
 Much more achievable in the long run.

-If you found this article helpful, you'll love our free 48 page Ultimate Guide to 3D Printing, which you can get here.
+If you found this article helpful, you'll love our free Easy Cheat Sheet to 100% Reliable 3D Printing, which can be found at the top of this page.
 If you have any questions regarding this article, please post in the comments below.
 We'll be happy to help out.